Apple Hand Pies – Simple and delicious personal apple pies. Made with just a few ingredients, this will be your new favorite apple recipe!

 - Preheat oven to 400 degrees and line a baking sheet with parchment paper or a silicon mat.

 - In a small mixing bowl, whisk together water and cornstarch.
-Pour into a medium pot over medium-high heat with brown sugar, white sugar, cinnamon, nutmeg, cardamom, and salt.
+Pour into a medium pot over medium-high heat with brown sugar and apple pie spice.
 Once the sauce begins to thicken up, add in the diced apples and reduce the heat to cook for 10-12 minutes to soften the apples, occasionally stirring.

 - While the apples are cooking, roll out the pie crusts and using either a 3 inch wide circular cookie cutter or using a cup and cutting around it with a knife, cut out as many circles as you can, rolling out the extra dough again until it is all used up.